JereFassi/resume/jere-cloud-resume-en.md

 **[Universidad Nacional del Sur](https://uns.edu.ar)** – Bahía Blanca, Argentina
 **[Computer Science Department](https://cs.uns.edu.ar)**

+I completed a five-year degree in Computer Systems Engineering, combining rigorous mathematical and algorithmic training with practical experience in system design.
+The program covered core areas such as computer architecture, operating systems, databases, networking, and distributed systems, giving me a solid understanding of how software and hardware interact at scale.
+In the final years I worked on advanced topics including security, embedded systems, AI concepts, and system simulation, culminating in an IoT-based automation project deployed with cloud technologies.
+This education prepared me to analyze problems deeply and design reliable, scalable computing systems end to end.

 **Final Project (Thesis):**
 _"Aulas Sustentables: Automation System based on IoT for the Optimization of Electric Energy"_